Macho97/Mipark/README.md

 Real-time image-based parking occupancy detection

 This project includes the creation of an application integrated with Google Maps API and connected to a database of parking spots along the streets of Milan whose real-time occupancy status is monitored by cameras connected to an image analysis service.
-The parking spots occupancy is then stored in a database ( a spreadsheet ) which in real-time communicates with the smartphone app, showwning their location on the Map, together with their typology ( free/residents only/paid).
+The parking spots occupancy is stored in a database ( a spreadsheet ) which communicates real-time with the smartphone app, showing their location on the Map, together with their typology ( free/residents only/paid).
 The user can then select a free spot from the map or from the list page and the app will start the navigation towards the selected parking spot.

 The AppSheet platform (https://www.appsheet.com) was used to create the app, while the Camlytics software (https://camlytics.com) was used as provider of the image-analysis service.